dkanghan/Tower_Defense/UserManual.md

 ### **Level 2**

 - There are 10 waves of enemies in level 2.
-- Defeat all enemies in level 2 to complete the game.
 - Enemies will be more challenging but less rewarding in this level.
 - Use your strategic skills to defend against all waves of enemies.
 - Level 2 looks like this: